argoproj/argo-cd/docs/user-guide/commands/argocd_admin_app_generate-spec.md

       --sync-retry-backoff-factor int              Factor multiplies the base duration after each failed sync retry (default 2)
       --sync-retry-backoff-max-duration duration   Max sync retry backoff duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 3m0s)
-      --sync-retry-limit int                       Max number of allowed sync retries --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use --values-literal-file string                 Filename or URL to import as a literal Helm values block
+      --sync-retry-limit int                       Max number of allowed sync retries --sync-retry-refresh                         Set if a new revision should trigger a new sync --validate                                   Validation of repo and cluster (default true) --values stringArray                         Helm values file(s) to use --values-literal-file string                 Filename or URL to import as a literal Helm values block